QRAX-LABS/Binaries/README.md

 download install-linux-daemon.sh and run with the command: ./install-linux-daemon.sh

-uninstall-linix-daemon.sh script to remove files and services, while saving wallet.dat backup
+uninstall-linux-daemon.sh script to remove files and services, while saving wallet.dat backup

 License
 ---